 - The contact details on the website should be the school address, email and telephone number.
-Staff or pupils' personal information must not be published. - The head teacher will take overall editorial responsibility for online content published by the school and will ensure that content published is accurate and appropriate. - The school website will comply with the school's guidelines for publications including respect for intellectual property rights, privacy policies and copyright.
-How will social networking, social media and personal publishing be managed? - Pupils will be advised never to give out personal details of any kind which may identify them and/or their location.
+Staff or pupils' personal information must not be published. - The head teacher will take overall editorial responsibility for online content published by the school and will ensure that content published is accurate and appropriate. - The school website will comply with the school's guidelines for publications including respect for intellectual property rights, privacy policies and copyright. - The school has a Twitter/Youtube account managed by the Headteacher and an Instagram account managed by the Art lead. - Pupils will be advised never to give out personal details of any kind which may identify them and/or their location.
 Examples would include real name, address, mobile or landline phone numbers, school attended, IM and email addresses, full names of friends/family, specific interests and clubs etc. - Personal publishing will be taught via age appropriate sites that are suitable for educational purposes.
-They will be moderated by the school where possible. - Pupils will be advised on security and privacy online and will be encouraged to set passwords, deny access to unknown individuals and to block unwanted communications.
-Pupil will be encouraged to approve and invite known friends
+They will be moderated by the school where possible.

-- only on social networking sites and to deny access to others by making profiles private. - All members of the school community are advised not to publish specific and detailed private thoughts, especially those that may be considered threatening, harmful or defamatory. - Concerns regarding students' use of social networking, social media and personal publishing sites (in or out of school) will be raised with their parents/carers, particularly when concerning students' underage use of sites. - Staff personal use of social networking, social media and personal publishing sites will be discussed as part of staff induction and safe and professional behaviour will be outlined in the school Acceptable Use Policy.
+- Pupils will be advised on security and privacy online and will be encouraged to set passwords, deny access to unknown individuals and to block unwanted communications.
+Pupil will be encouraged to approve and invite known friends only on social networking sites and to deny access to others by making profiles private. - All members of the school community are advised not to publish specific and detailed private thoughts, especially those that may be considered threatening, harmful or defamatory. - Concerns regarding students' use of social networking, social media and personal publishing sites (in or out of school) will be raised with their parents/carers, particularly when concerning students' underage use of sites. - Staff personal use of social networking, social media and personal publishing sites will be discussed as part of staff induction and safe and professional behaviour will be outlined in the school Acceptable Use Policy.